RivkaTestGit/MoonActive/README.md

 # Automation Engineer MoonActive Home Assignment

 Welcome to the  MoonActive Home Assignment :)

-The project is organized into several directories and files to keep both API abd UI testing efforts well-structured and maintainable:
+This project is organized into several directories and files to keep both API abd UI testing efforts well-structured and maintainable:

 ### `backend`